alkreb/wolf-pack-tracker-au24/docs/tutorials/pack-tutorial.md

 ## Step 3: Retrieve the wolf

-To validate the wolf was added, run the following command.
-Change the id to match the one returned for the wolf.
+To validate the pack was added, run the following command.
+Change the id to match the one returned for the pack.

 ```shell
 curl --location --request GET 'http://localhost:3000/wolves/3'